vladiconcure/python-llist/README.md

-llist - linked lists for CPython
+llist - linked lists for CPython (fork)
 ================================

 llist is an extension module for CPython providing basic linked list